How To: Five Steps Toward Getting on Boards

 3. Consider a nonprofit: Winning a seat on a public company’s board can be tough if you’ve never served on one.
 Joining a nonprofit’s board may be a more realistic first step.
 The step after that: advisory boards, which often provide expertise a smaller company may not have in-house.

 4. Network with search firms: As companies strive to go beyond the old boys’ network, many are turning to search firms to fill board seats.
-A firm working with your current employer isn’t likely to place you on a board, but it may be willing to counsel you and help you gain entry into corporate databases as a potential candidate.
+A firm working with your current employer can’t place you as an executive at another company, but it can place you as a board director.
+Let it know about your interest in serving on boards.

 5. Know the risks: Directors are increasingly held to account for decisions made by CEOs, even if board members weren’t made aware of the risks.
 Most public companies carry directors and officers liability insurance, but smaller companies often do not.